jupyter4edu/jupyter-edu-book/06-getting-your-class-going-with-jupyter.md

 Other drawbacks include:

-* It may be difficult or impossible to install packages you, or particular versions of packages.
+* It may be difficult or impossible to install packages you need, or particular versions of packages.

 * Some of these services impose limits on what students can do; for